MechanicalRock/mechanicalrock.github.io/_posts/2018-06-27-inception-pipelines-pt4.markdown

 Pros:

 * Very clean separation of build vs running code.
-* Environments can progressively get more locked-down/restrictive on who can see/do what.
+* Environments can progressively become more locked-down/restrictive on who can see/do what.
 * Environments no longer become snowflakes.
 Since every environment is built from the same configuration (see [Part 3](https://mechanicalrock.github.io/aws/continuous/deployment/cdn/spa/cloudfront/cross-account/2018/05/18/inception-pipelines-pt3) in this series), there is no 'it worked in TEST but not UAT because ....'
 * If you need a new environment (for example to host a special version) then it’s just another stage in your pipeline.